- P or p

 - the traditional French foot.
 Pieds of various lengths were used in France,

-but the one best remembered now is the royal foot (pied de roi), called
+but the one best remembered now is the royal foot (pied du roi), called

 the Paris foot in English and the foot (French measure) in Canadian

 law.
-The pied de roi equals about 32.48 centimeters or 12.79 inches; the official
+Under a 1668 reform the pied du roi was fixed at about 32.48 centimeters or 12.79 inches; the official

 Canadian definition is 12.789 inches (32.484 06 centimeters).
 Today the word

 pied is sometimes used informally in France as a metric unit equal

 to 30 centimeters.
 In French Canada, pied is generally used to refer

 to the English foot.
 Note: the French language Wikipedia has a good article on the pied and its history.